5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_ANGULAR.md

 ##### Building Forms with Angular is so good
 Whether it is `ngModel` or `ReactiveForm`, the result is satisfying, you can also built your Custom form with understandable contracts

+##### Angular Component Lifecycle is well-thought
+Regardless of what UI library you are using, understanding the Lifecycle could help while building your own UI.

 ##### 'Reactivity' is the new norm of Web Development
 With previous knowledge on React, bringing them to Angular was a good experience.
-With RxJS built-in, Angular does pr
+With RxJS built-in, Angular does provide a good approach to deal with HTTP request, merging, cancelling requests.

+I am not saying that this was not possible before RxJS, but with RxJS , it helps us to understand how the data is flowing.

 ##### Try to build your own 'UI component' first
 One mistake that I have made over the past few years is to rely on 3rd-party UI component, while they can make me ship thing faster, things could go broken in unexpected way